a-e/FitNexus/README.md

     (or, if you have edit privileges):
     $ git clone git@github.com:a-e/FitNexus.git

-After cloning the repo, do a submodule update to pull the latest code from the related repositories:
+After cloning the repo, initialize and update the submodules to pull the latest code from the related repositories:

     $ cd FitNexus
+    $ git submodule init
     $ git submodule update

+You should see the `submodules/cukable`, `submodules/mastiffe`, and `submodules/rsel` directories being turned into git repositories, with the latest code pulled from the respective repositories.

 If you haven't already, install [RVM](http://www.beginrescueend.com):